atlassian/data-center-helm-charts/docs/docs/userguide/resource_management/JIRA_INDEX_SNAPSHOT.md

 These steps should be followed to enable shared index snapshots with Jira:

-1. Log into the Jira instance as the `admin` user
+1. Log into the Jira instance as the Administrator
 1. Go to `Settings` -> `System` -> `Indexing`
 1. There should be no errors on this page i.e.
 ![good-index](../../assets/images/good-index.png)